 From a global standpoint, dentist salaries in Canada are pretty competitive.
 They are on par with top-paying countries like Australia and the United States.

-Canada also compares favourably to the United Kingdom, where dentists earn an average of approximately ยฃ79,369 GBP or $140,944 CAD.
+Canada also compares favourably to the United Kingdom, where dentists earn an average of approximately £85,112 GBP or $159,000 CAD, making Canadian compensation significantly higher

 Curious about other professions’ salaries in Canada?
 Learn more here: